juspay/fencer/README.md

 - `LOG_BUFFER` - The logging buffer size in bytes.
 - `LOG_LEVEL` - The logging level.
-It can be one of the following:
-  Trace, Debug, Info, Warn, Error and Fatal.
-The default value is Debug.
+It can be one of the following: trace, debug, info, warn, error and fatal.
+The default value is debug.
 - `LOG_NETSTR` - The flag indicating if netstring encoding is enabled.
 It can be `True` or `False`.
 The default value is `False`.
 - `LOG_LEVEL_MAP` - A map for specifying log levels per (named)